ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * ``upload_credential_id``: the ID of the credential to upload the built packages to the repository host.

+* ``upload_credential_id_cra``: the ID of the credential to upload the built packages to the repository host for createrepo-agent.
+  At present, this value is only used for RPM jobs.

 * ``package_dependecy_behavior``: a dictionary with the following optional
   keys: